 When applying on behalf of other family members or minors, you are required to fill out the application form with your relative’s passport and personal information.
 If you are travelling with underage children, you will find our article about the New Zealand eTA for children particularly useful.

 New Zealand eTA Application for Argentinian Citizens

-- Personal information: full name, address, birthdate
+- Personal information: full name, date and place of birth

-- Security information: history of criminal conviction
+- Security information: history of deportation or criminal conviction

 All applicants holding dual citizenship must show the same passport used when filling out the online NZ eTA application form upon arrival at the airport.